Insurance and Healthcare, Ph.D.

 coursework.
 Upon approval, a timeline for completing

-the investigation and writing process is established.
+the investigation and writing process will be established.

-The Committee evaluates the student's ability
+The Committee will evaluate the student's ability

-to express verbally her/his research question,
+to express verbally his or her research question,

 methodological approach, primary findings, and implications.